mgolladaywork1/stock-on-router/README.md

 - We can add, update, or delete an item in Stock-list or in Stock-Center

-## The first section is almost like milestone 1 in Angular Doc.
+## The first session is almost like milestone 1 in Angular Doc.
 I created a simple routing application with 2 routes, default redirect route, and a page-not-found

 Let's start.